 The Santa Teresa Water Treatment Plant is one of three water treatment plants in the Santa Clara Valley Water District’s system.
-It produces safe drinking water to most of South San Jose - Almaden Valley, Blossom Valley and Santa Teresa - supplying water to residential and commercial users.
+It produces safe drinking water for most of South San Jose - Almaden Valley, Blossom Valley and Santa Teresa - supplying water to residential and commercial users.
 The plant can also serve the majority of the Penitencia Water Treatment Plant’s service area when needed.

 Contact information